gmonika-blip/my-aws-restart-journey/Labs/Servers/Lab170CreateWebsiteS3.md

 4. Created an S3 bucket using the AWS CLI.
 I named this bucket gmonika1.
 5. Created a new IAM user that has full access to Amazon S3.
        When I logged in as this IAM user, I could see the bucket, gmonika1, that I had created using AWS CLI.
 [Click Bucket Created image](https://github.com/gmonika-blip/my-aws-restart-journey/blob/2ac5fae7def9b1b7b6aa9abe316824b0a28c8ccf/Labs/Servers/Lab170CreateBucket.png)

+6. On the AWS console, adjusted the S# bucket permissions.
+7. Uploaded the files to Amazon S3 using the AWS CLI